-Tonya Jones, co-owner and managing member of Legacy Project Resources, LLC, a project management, general contracting firm that specializes in commercial construction.
+Tonya Jones, retired, was co-owner and managing member of Legacy Project Resources, LLC, a project management, general contracting firm that specializes in commercial construction.
 Serves as vice chairman of the board.
 Ms. Jones has over 30 years of experience in the construction industry and has received numerous awards in the field.

 Raul Regalado is the principal consultant for Raul Regalado & Associates, and former President & CEO of the Metropolitan Nashville Airport Authority.
 Regalado retired as a Colonel in the U.S. Army Reserve after serving 29 years in various active duty, Reserves, and National Guard senior leadership positions where he has received numerous awards and decorations.
 Regalado is a graduate of Embry-Riddle Aeronautical University and has served on numerous Boards across the city of Nashville.